MrJoy/flux-hue/README.md

 Press the button on your bridge, and within 30 seconds run `hue lights`.
 This will create a user on the bridge for the app.

 If you want to use your own user ID, use the `--user <your_preferred_id>` or set the environment variable `HUE_BRIDGE_USER`.
 Be aware that the id *must* be 10..40 characters in length.

-_TODO: Check the docs for further constraints on user._

-_TODO: Add a mode to allow the bridge to assign the user ID, since explicit IDs are deprecated!_

 ### Finding Bridges